bentley-historical-library/bhl_git_training/README.md

 - A `.gitignore` file can be used to specify files and directories that should not be tracked by git.
 These might include log files, test data, configuration files created by a code editor, and so on.
 - Files and directories to ignore can be specified by exact name (e.g., a directory named "test-data/" or a file called "secrets.txt") to ignore those specifics files or directories or by using a wildcard to ignore patters of files or directories (e.g., "*.log" to ignore all log files).
 - [Learn more about .gitignore](http://swcarpentry.github.io/git-novice/06-ignore/index.html)

+## LET'S TRY IT OUT!

+- [ ] Forking this repo to your personal GitHub account
+- [ ] Clone this repo to your computer with GitHub Desktop
+- [ ] Sync your fork (if necessary) to this repo in GitHub
+- [ ] Fetch data from your fork (if necessary) in GitHub Desktop
+- [ ] Use your IDE or text editor to create a new file in the "2024_reboot" folder modeled after "max.py"
+- [ ] Commit this in GitHub Desktop
+- [ ] Push your commit(s) to your fork
+- [ ] Open a pull request from your fork to this repo

 ## ADDITIONAL RESOURCES
 - https://software-carpentry.org/lessons/